Proxy Voting Policies and Procedures

 10. If the Franklin Templeton Services, LLC Global Trade Services learns of a vote on a potentially material event that may affect a security on loan from a proprietary registered investment company, Global Trade Services will notify FTCI.
 If FTCI decides that the vote is material and it would be in the best interests of shareholders to recall the security, FTCI will advise Global Trade Services to contact the custodian bank in an effort to retrieve the security.
 If so requested by FTCI, Global Trade Services shall use its best efforts to recall any security on loan and will use other practicable and legally enforceable means to ensure that FTCI is able to fulfill its fiduciary duty to vote proxies for proprietary registered investment companies with respect to such loaned securities.
 However, there can be no guarantee that the securities can be retrieved for such purposes.
 Global Trade Services will advise the Proxy Groups of all recalled securities.
 Many Advisory Clients have entered into securities lending arrangements with agent lenders to generate additional revenue.
 Under normal circumstances, FTCI will not make efforts to recall any security on loan for voting purposes on behalf of other Advisory Clients, or notify such clients or their custodians that FTCI or its affiliates have learned of such a vote.

 11. The Proxy Groups participate in Franklin Templeton Investment’s Business Continuity and Disaster Preparedness programs.
 The Proxy Groups will conduct disaster recovery testing on a periodic basis in an effort to ensure continued operations of the Proxy Groups in the event of a disaster.
-Should the Proxy Groups not be fully operational, then the Proxy Groups will instruct ISS to vote all meetings immediately due per the recommendations of the appropriate third-party proxy voting service provider.
+Should the Proxy Groups not be fully operational, then the Proxy Groups will instruct ISS to vote all meetings immediately due per the recommendations of the appropriate Proxy Service.

-13. The Proxy Groups, in conjunction with Legal Staff responsible for coordinating Fund disclosure, will ensure that all required disclosure about proxy voting of the proprietary registered investment company clients is made in such clients’ disclosure documents.
+13. The Proxy Groups, in conjunction with Legal Staff responsible for coordinating Fund disclosure, will ensure that all required disclosure about proxy voting of the proprietary U.S. registered investment companies is made in such clients’ disclosure documents.

 14. The Proxy Groups are subject to periodic review by Internal Audit, compliance groups, and external auditors.

-15. The Proxy Groups will review the guidelines of ISS and Glass Lewis, with special emphasis on the factors they use with respect to proxy voting recommendations.
+15. FTCI will review the guidelines of each Proxy Service, with special emphasis on the factors they use with respect to proxy voting recommendations.

 16. The Proxy Groups will update the proxy voting policies and procedures as necessary for review and approval by legal, compliance, investment officers, and/or other relevant staff.